 For the uninitiated, the basic idea is: All humans are equal, irrespective of gender.
 They may have different physical characteristics and needs – but the society should not treat them differently.
-Eligibility for job positions, choices of entertainment, or anything at all – should be absolutely irrespective of gender.
+Eligibility for job positions, choices of lifestyles, clothes, or anything at all — should be absolutely irrespective of gender.
 Equal positions in jobs warrant equal pay and equal respect, based on merit and merit alone.
 Basically, one’s gender does not determine one’s performance, nor should it determine opportunities for it or returns from it.
-Society, however, discriminates between individuals based on their gender, and feminism is a human movement trying to raise awareness and erase the difference at the grass-root level.
+Society, however, discriminates between individuals based on their gender, and feminism is a movement trying to raise awareness and erase the difference at the grass-root level.

 Let me reiterate: feminism is not a war.
 There is no battlefield.
-If there is, it’s in the minds of people.
+If there is a struggle, it’s in the minds of people.
 It’s in the minds of you and me.
-It is not something that anyone needs to actively do anything about – except being aware of the idea and actually practising it in daily life.
+It is not something that anyone needs to actively do anything about — except being aware of the idea and actually practising it in daily life.
 That is always harder than preaching or carrying out heated debates.
 It requires everyone to do soul-searching, irrespective of gender (I will come back to that).
 One needs to review one’s own behaviour, criticize oneself when one does exhibit inequality even subconsciously, call themselves out and look to not repeat such behaviour again, however subtle it is.
 It requires coming out of cognitive biases.
-For example, while writing a scientific report or textbook, an article like this one, a poem or prose, or giving a lecture – instead of referring to the gender-less character in the narrative as “he,” one may simply say “they” – which is a perfectly-acceptable singular pronoun.
-Pictures of the science experimenter in the school-level textbooks should have an equal number of smiling boys and girls.
+For example, while writing a scientific report or textbook, an article like this one, a poem or prose, or giving a lecture — instead of referring to the gender-less character in the narrative as “he,” one may simply say “they” – which is a perfectly-acceptable singular pronoun.
+Pictures of the science experimenter in the school-level textbooks should have an equal number of smiling girls and boys.
 Not cringe when someone ends the last sentence as “girls and boys.”
 This requires one to come out of the practices ingrained in our minds due to our upbringing in a non-equal society.
 It requires a practice of thinking objectively.

-A female colleague of mine was visiting our institute for collaborative work.
+A woman colleague of mine was visiting our institute for collaborative work.
 One fine day, she went into a shell and I noticed that she was not only absent from lab and office, but she was even skipping her meals.
 Out of genuine worry, a lot of persuasions, and trying to make her absolutely comfortable, she finally opened up to me.
 My guess was that she required some kind of medical intervention by a specialist, I just could not understand exactly what.
 So what had happened?
 She was not having her periods for close to two months, and feared of being pregnant.
 To really address the situation, one required objective thinking, careful planning and execution.
 Going into a shell would not help.
-However, due to the fact that all of her colleagues in our institute were male, in spite of knowing us over years, she could not open up to anyone.
+However, due to the fact that all of her colleagues in our institute were men, in spite of knowing us over years, she could not open up to anyone.
 I have a problem with that.

-The fact that women feel shy to talk about their “womanly” problems – and I am talking about matured adults working in the scientific profession – means that we men do not get the opportunity to educate ourselves about the female anatomy: knowing about periods is one thing, and about the reasons one may have missed their periods, another.
+The fact that women feel shy to talk about their “womanly” problems — and I am talking about matured adults working in the scientific profession — means that we men do not get the opportunity to educate ourselves about the female anatomy: knowing about periods is one thing, and about the reasons one may have missed their periods, another.
 I got educated in the process, but I can certainly assure you that not many men around me know about these details.
 If women do not talk about their issues openly, we men do not learn.
 If we do not learn, women do not feel comfortable to talk to us.
 It is a vicious cycle, and it needs to broken.
 Right now.
 And the onus is equally on men and women.
-We need to put objective thinking as the top-most priority about any issue at hand – feminism or not.
+We need to put objective thinking as the top-most priority about any issue at hand.

 Imagine this: The same “educated” men become husbands and fathers, and the practices continue.
 Being hush-hush about “womanly” issues is not helping the cause of feminism.
 We need to come out of it, right now.
 In our immediate neighbourhood, wherever we are.
 Men should actively try to seek factual knowledge concerning women.
 Women should talk about their issues without a fear of being judged, whether they are being judged or not.
 If you are judged, then you know whom to cut off from your life; if you are not, you gain either good ears, or a friend who is willing to know, also giving the man an opportunity to learn.
 The more this happens, the more the number of children growing up hearing about periods and condoms just like brushing teeth and using toothbrushes.
 Instead of shying away, let us make our own small efforts to practice equality in our own lives, in our own immediate environments — families, workplaces, schools, colleges, institutions.
 Labs, canteens, hostel-rooms.
 We cannot expect the society to change suddenly.
 After all, charity begins at home.

 The f-word has been highly abused.
 By individuals of both genders.
 Certain women have used the idea to play the woman-card and exploit men and get undue favours.
 Although we can debate about individual cases, this general truth is not a matter of debate.
-Taking offence about something that was not meant to offend anyone, misinterpreting facts and asking questions of gender-equality in cases where the issue is clearly something else – is not practising feminism.
+Taking offence about something that was not meant to offend anyone, misinterpreting facts and asking questions of gender-equality in cases where the issue is clearly something else — is not practising feminism.
 No feminist condones such behaviour.
 On the other hand, some men have evidently used the feminist-card to portray themselves as light-bearers of the idea, to assume a higher moral ground than others in the eyes of women to gain personal favours.
-These men are equally manipulative, and it is a shame to have them around.
+These men are manipulative, and it is a shame to have them around.
 In a nutshell, these women and men are hypocrites, not feminists.
 Feminism is not about chest-thumping.

 Did you notice how I was being a hypocrite throughout this article?
 I started with defining feminism as gender-equality, and throughout the rest of it, I talked about equality of women and men.
 Do you see the hypocrisy in this?